Step 13. Specify Guest Processing Settings

 - To specify credentials for individual workloads, click Credentials.
 Then select the necessary workload and set user credentials for it.

 To define custom settings for a VM added as a part of a VM container, you must include the VM in the list as a standalone object.
 To do this, click Add and choose a VM whose settings you want to customize.
 Then select the VM in the list and define the necessary settings.

 - To check whether Veeam Backup & Replication can connect to VMs using the specified guest OS credentials and can deploy the non-persistent runtime components or connect to persistent agent components on the guest OSes, click Test Now.

-- Application-aware processing
+- Application-aware processing and transaction logs

 - Microsoft SQL Server transaction log settings

 - Oracle archived log settings